DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 The Navigation bar has three simple links offering one word choices.
 The images on the page scroll automatically to show the user a simple look at the different food options.

 The user has two options, click the ABOUT, MENU or GALLERY action buttons or scroll down, both of which will lead to the same place.
-As soon as the user scrolls or clicks to a link an arrow will appear in the bottom right corner allowing them to click it to return to the top of the page.
+The user can also click on the Book a Table button in the main picture to go directly to that section.

 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.